cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/lecture9.md

 ### Yarn workspaces setup

-We will be showing Yarn workspaces setup on our example Songs App we've been working on throughout the semester.
+We will be showing Yarn workspaces setup on our example Filterable Product Table App we've been working on throughout the semester.
 After lecture 8, we bridged the frontend and the backend together to fetch data from our API endpoints defined in `backend/index.ts` to show in the frontend UI.

 We kept these two folders separate and we showed the old way of `cd` into each folder and running Yarn install.
 Now with workspaces we can manage the package from the root and directly run `yarn install` once to install all frontend and backend dependencies!